Knife attack in Solingen heats up German election campaign – DW – 08/27/2024

 The act of terrorism left him "angry and furious," said Scholz.
 However, the Chancellor also called for calm.
 "We are all one country that stands together.
 And we will not allow this unity to be destroyed by evil criminals who act with the evilest of convictions, instead we will act against them with the utmost decisiveness and severity and will not slow in our pursuit of them."

-Meanwhile, Pascal Kober, the federal government's Commissioner for Victims, and his colleague Barbara Havliza from North Rhine-Westphalia, the federal state in which the city of Solingen is located, have vowed assistance to the victims of the terror attack.
+Meanwhile, Pascal Kober, the federal government's Commissioner for Victims, and his colleague Barbara Havliza from North Rhine-Westphalia, the federal state where the city of Solingen is located, have vowed assistance to the victims of the terror attack.

 "We will try to help wherever we can," the two promised in a press release.
 "Together they will work to arrange psychosocial, practical, and financial help where necessary."